wormhole-foundation/wormhole/whitepapers/0015_notary.md

 * Modify or alter message content - the Notary only suggests processing decisions
 * Provide automatic resolution of suspicious messages - manual intervention is required
 * Support message types other than Wrapped Token Transfers (in the initial implementation)
-* Synchronize state between guardians - each guardian maintains its own Notary state
+* Synchronize state between Guardians - each Guardian maintains its own Notary state
 * Take action on hacks or illegitimate messages that originate from outside of the Wormhole network

 ## Overview

-The Notary operates as a message evaluation layer within each guardian node, positioned between the message observation phase and the VAA signing phase.
+The Notary operates as a message evaluation layer within each Guardian node, positioned between the message observation phase and the VAA signing phase.
 It receives messages from the watchers that have already been processed by the Transfer Verifier (if enabled) and makes decisions based on their verification state.

 The system implements three possible verdicts: